Guide · coding-prep

 - What if I still don't see a pattern after working an example?

 - Solve the smallest possible version (n=1 or n=2) however you can.
 Often the brute-force solution for the tiny case shows you the structure of the general solution.
-If even the tiny case is unclear, you're misreading the problem — go back and restate.
+If even the tiny case is unclear, you're misreading the problem, so go back and restate.

 - Is it okay to admit I haven't seen the problem before?

 - Yes, briefly.
-'This isn't a pattern I recognize immediately — give me a minute to work through a small example' is fine.
-It's much better than pretending you've seen it and then visibly flailing.
+'This isn't a pattern I recognize immediately, give me a minute to work through a small example' is fine.
+It beats pretending you've seen it and then visibly flailing.
 Honesty here scores higher than performed confidence.

 - How do I avoid panicking when the problem looks impossible?

 - Make it smaller.
-If n=10⁶ feels impossible, solve n=3 by hand.
-Almost no interview problem is genuinely intractable in 30 minutes — it just looks that way at full scale.
+If a million-element input feels impossible, solve the three-element case by hand.
+Almost no interview problem is genuinely intractable in 30 minutes; it just looks that way at full scale.
 The smallest-version drill resets your panic baseline.

 - What if the interviewer pushed me toward a specific approach and it isn't clicking?